Ranking the healthiest cut of steak for building muscle and managing weight

 The relationship

 The primary distinction comes down to the caloric density of fat versus protein.
 Fat contains 9 calories per gram, while protein contains only 4 calories per gram.
-A heavily marbled steak like a ribeye or porterhouse carries a massive caloric load due to intramuscular fat—the white flecks of fat distributed within the muscle tissue.
-Conversely, the leanest cuts of steak minimize this fat content, providing a high-protein density that supports muscle repair without an excessive energy surplus.
-Identifying the healthiest cut of steak allows men to maintain high testosterone levels and muscle mass while controlling body composition.
+A heavily marbled steak like a ribeye or porterhouse carries a large caloric load due to intramuscular fat, the white flecks of fat distributed within the muscle tissue.
+Conversely, the leanest cuts of steak minimize this fat content, providing a higher protein density that supports muscle repair without an excessive energy surplus.
+Choosing lean cuts can help manage calories and saturated fat while supporting protein intake for muscle maintenance and body composition goals.

-From a physiological standpoint, the male body utilizes the amino acids found in beef, specifically leucine, to trigger muscle protein synthesis.
-The goal is to maximize this anabolic response while minimizing the intake of saturated fatty acids, which can elevate low-density lipoprotein (LDL) cholesterol.
-By shifting focus to lean cuts of beef, you retain the anabolic benefits while mitigating the cardiovascular risks associated with high-fat diets.
+From a physiological standpoint, the male body utilizes the amino acids found in beef, including leucine, to trigger muscle protein synthesis.
+The goal is to maximize this anabolic response while limiting saturated fat, which can raise low-density lipoprotein (LDL) cholesterol in many people.
+By shifting focus to lean cuts of beef, you can retain the performance benefits while better managing the cardiovascular risks associated with higher saturated-fat intake.[3]

 How it works